-For those who are in need of extra cash, there may be options available that you might not be aware.
-You can use the cash surrender value of life insurance to pay bills, address medical expenses or use in case the unexpected occurs.
+For those who are in need of extra cash, there may be options available that you might not be aware of.
+You can use the cash surrender value of life insurance to pay bills, address medical expenses, or use it in case the unexpected occurs.
 For many, having cash surrender value life insurance may be the answer to a situation that otherwise might overwhelm your finances.

 Did You Check Out Our Life Insurance Quote Comparison Tool?
 Save BIG!